Need Easy Extra $500+ for Your Next Vacation?

 Want free money?

-I have done it by compulsive saving and investing whatever spare cash I had.
+I have done it by compulsive saving, cutting the cord, and investing whatever spare cash I had.
 The journey (so far!) has been enjoyable but a lot of patience and the right mindset is definitely required.

 I have listed some of my more important lessons to achieving financial independence below: